Frontex defends not issuing Mayday alert on Pylos shipwreck

 Before it sank, the agency had made four separate offers to assist the Greek authorities by providing aerial surveillance but received no response.

 And it had been on the scene twice, once by plane some two hours after Italy issued the first alert and then by drone after the ship had sunk.
-At the time, Frontex deemed there was an imminent threat to the boat.
+At the time, Frontex deemed there was no imminent threat to the boat.

 Leijtens made the comments in response to a report, drafted by European Ombudsman Emily O'Reilly, on the agency's response to the Pylos disaster.